-Their taxable income for 2021 must be less than $4,300
+- Their taxable income for 2021 must be less than $4,300

-The dependent exemption was eliminated under tax reform, but if your parents or grandparents can be claimed as a dependent, then you may still be eligible to claim the new Other Dependent Credit of $500 for non-child dependents.
+The dependent exemption was eliminated under tax reform, but if your parents or grandparents can be claimed as a dependent, then you may still be able to claim the new Other Dependent Credit of $500 for non-child dependents.

 Thoughts on Family and Finances